tommi1hirvonen/Biflow/README.md

 - Create a new subnet in the virtual network (e.g. biflow-subnet).
     - If the default subnet has IPV4 range of 10.0.0.0/24, the new subnet may have a range of 10.0.1.0/24.
     - Delegated to: Microsoft.Web/serverFarms
-    - Configure the UI and scheduler applications' outbound traffic to route through the previously created virtual network subnet (biflow-subnet).
+    - Configure the UI, executor and scheduler applications' outbound traffic to route through the previously created virtual network subnet (biflow-subnet).
+This network can then be used to allow traffic to your Azure SQL Database hosting the application database.
 - Configure private endpoints for the inbound traffic of the scheduler and executor applications.
     - Create the private endpoints in the default subnet of the virtual network.
     - Disable public network access.